A SOUL WHO LOVED

 in honour of Mary

-The following biography is the TRUE story of the life of William Costellia
+The following is the TRUE account of the life of William Costellia

 William Costellia carrying the Cross on the Holy Grounds in 1987